SukkoPera/LittleSixteen/README.md

 The original Commodore 16 was the victim of several cost-cutting measures during its design phase.
 Its target price was $99 and Commodore still had to have some margin on that, so they really had to spare every cent they could and they went as far as not mounting the decoupling capacitors for a few chips which happened to have another one "close enough".
 Thus, a further goal of this project was to undo all of those measures and make the design as clean as possible, while also improving on it.

 ### Modifications introduced in V3
 In V3 we started making improvements to the board.
-The reasoning behind every modification is detailed on the [development blog](https://hackaday.io/project/182543-littlesixteen-commodore-16-mainboard), so I'll be pretty terse here.
+The reasoning behind every modification is detailed on the [Development Blog](https://hackaday.io/project/182543-littlesixteen-commodore-16-mainboard), so I'll be pretty terse here.

-- Switched to external power regulation, using the C64 connector and power supply: drastically reduces the heat inside the case, which is one of the main CPU/TED failure causes.
+- Switched to external power regulation, using the C64 power circuit and power supply: drastically reduces the heat inside the case, which is one of the main CPU/TED failure causes.
 - Added current-limiting resistors on all ports exposing power pins: this will avoid short-circuiting the power supply, whatever you do on the external connectors.
 - Added internal Joystick port buffers: this is basically like having two [OpenC16JoyAdapter](https://github.com/SukkoPera/OpenC16JoyAdapter)s built into the machine, preventing the TED pins to be directly exposed on the joystick ports, which is another common cause of TED failures.
 It also gives the ports a fixed ground, allowing the use of "advanced" joysticks with autofire functionalities for instance, which require power from the machine.
 - Joystick ports now use DB-9 (more properly: DE-9) connectors, just like any other machine of the era: you can now use your favourite C64/Amiga joystick on your C16.